White House to direct supply of COVID drug amid access fears

 “The process for hospitals to access the drug remains unclear,” wrote Paul Abramowitz, CEO of the American Society of Health-System Pharmacists.

-The company that makes the antiviral drug, California-based Gilead Sciences, has said it is donating its entire stockpile to help in the U.S. pandemic response.
+The company that makes the antiviral drug, California-based Gilead Sciences, has said it is donating its entire current stockpile to help in the U.S. pandemic response.

 But Abramowitz said that initial supply will be “very limited,” 1.5 million doses that translate to 5 to 10 days of treatment for 140,000 patients.